simpledotorg/simple.org/README.md

 After merging your commits to `master` and pulling the latest, run `rake publish`.

-If try to deploy and get `error: src refspec gh-pages does not match any`, delete the `build` directory and try `rake publish` again.
+If you see `error: src refspec gh-pages does not match any` after running `rake publish`, delete the `build` directory and try `rake publish` again.

 If you continue to have issues deploying, email cvallejo@resolvetosavelives.org.